FiniteUI/Music-Database-System/README.md

 LoginDriver.java, the login window and starting point of the program.

-MainWindow.java, the main window of the program where playlists are displayed
+MainWindow.java, the main window of the program where playlists are displayed.

-MusicDatabase.java, utilities for the MainWindow GUI and playlist management
+MusicDatabase.java, utilities for the MainWindow GUI and playlist management.

-Playlist.java, a class for creating playlist objects
+Playlist.java, a class for creating playlist objects.

-PlaylistEditor.java, a window for editing playlists,
+PlaylistEditor.java, a window for editing playlists.

-PlaylistWriter.java, writes playlists to text files
+PlaylistWriter.java, writes playlists to text files.

 Song.java, a class for creating song objects.